 Co-creative, multi-stakeholder approach

-Trials@Home will follow a co-creative multi-stakeholder approach where academic partners, Small and Medium-sized Enterprises (SMEs), private foundations, and EFPIA partners will work together with other stakeholders from across the medical, technological, regulatory, ethical and social aspects of RDCTs, with a common goal to develop concrete and practical recommendations, and pilot tools supporting widespread acceptance and use of RDCTs in Europe.
+Trials@Home is an IMI (Innovative Medicines Initiative) funded research project that follows a co-creative multi-stakeholder approach where academic partners, Small and Medium-sized Enterprises (SMEs), private foundations, and EFPIA partners will work together with other stakeholders from across the medical, technological, regulatory, ethical and social aspects of DCTs, with a common goal to develop concrete and practical recommendations, and pilot tools supporting widespread acceptance and use of DCTs in Europe.